On-Going Care Using the Latest Technology

-After cleaning your teeth, Dr. Flynn will also check for dental decay, tooth alignment issues, jawbone damage, and other oral conditions.
-He proudly offers two advanced diagnostic devices to make this exam faster, more comfortable, and more accurate.
+After cleaning your teeth, Dr. Stubbs will also check for dental decay, tooth alignment issues, jawbone damage, and other oral conditions.
+She proudly offers two advanced diagnostic devices to make this exam faster, more comfortable, and more accurate.

 Oral Cancer Screenings

-While he is examining your teeth, Dr. Flynn will also check for lesions and discolored areas on your soft tissues.
-If he finds any abnormalities, he may order a biopsy to determine whether these spots are cancerous.
+While he is examining your teeth, Dr. Stubbs will also check for lesions and discolored areas on your soft tissues.
+If she finds any abnormalities, she may order a biopsy to determine whether these spots are cancerous.
 When oral cancer is diagnosed and treated in the early stages, patients typically have a favorable prognosis.
 Although most oral sores turn out to be harmless, these precautionary exams could save your life.

 Schedule a General Dentistry Appointment